rstojnic/lazydata/README.md

 **Benefits**:

-- Keeps your git repository clean with just code, but gives you seamless access any number of linked data files
+- Keeps your git repository clean with just code, but maintains seamless access to any number of linked data files
 - File consistency assured using file hashes and automatic versioning
 - Choose your own remote storage backend: AWS S3 or directory over SSH